benradstone/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 Select your [pre-configured environment](../installation/installation-quickstarts.md) before running through these instructions.

-All Dockerized Fusion environments require a host machine that meets minimum specifications, and each pre-configured environment may vary in the minimum specification needed.
+All Dockerized LiveData Plane environments require a host machine that meets minimum specifications, and each pre-configured environment may vary in the minimum specification needed.

 ## Create a host machine